larmbox/labox/docs/components/textarea.md

-# Textarea
+# Textarea <Tag text="<LTextarea>" />

-The Textarea element is used to create interactive controls for web-based forms in order to accept data from the user.
+The Textarea component represents a multi-line plain-text editing control, useful when you want to allow users to enter a sizeable amount of free-form text.

 <Snippet :code="example" />